 It was here in the U.S. that my parents met and fell in love and had six children together.
 Together, my parents formed a dream.
 That dream was to own their own home.
 They purchased a five-acre piece of land nestled against the Rocky Mountains and overlooking the whole of Utah Valley, including Utah Lake, one of the largest lakes in the West.
 In order to accomplish their dream, they split that five-acre parcel into three pieces, selling off two of the parcels for the down payment on a new custom home.
 Working towards this dream was a huge endeavor, if not lofty goal, for the both of them.
 I watched my parent’s laborious efforts towards that dream each day.
 My mother worked two full-time jobs.
 During that time, I rarely saw her, as she only came home between eight-hour shifts.
 My father attempted unsuccessfully to find employment many times.
 As a result, his source of income came from government disability benefits.
 Despite their struggles, the American dream was still very much alive for them.

 In high school, I remember I was often called out of my classes to report to the office.
 I calmly collected my things and headed to the office, just as I did week after week.
-When I arrived at the office, my father was there, waiting to check me out of school for the day.
+When I arrived to the office, my father was there, waiting to check me out of school for the day.
 That alone was exciting, but I also never knew where we were going until we arrived at our destination.
 My weekly routine included interpreting the various appointments related to the building of their dream home.
 Among those appointments were visits with the city planners for the appropriate approvals for building a home, the permitting department for the many permits required, and even meeting with equipment operators and inspectors to arrange for the various tests needed, such as testing the water table and percolation factors of the soil.
 At the time, I was only fifteen years old.